ethannef/Parking-Sensor-Project/README2.md

 - Thronton et al.: "applied laser sensor for the fast survey of parallel on-street parking.
 They focused on filtering out road curbs and other driving cars on street as noise"
 - Ibisch et al.: "employed RANSAC and Kalman Filters in tracking parking through multiple Lidar sensors embedded in a parking garage in the lack of GPS information"
 - Supported by: "Mobility Transformation Center, University of Michigan"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of ultrasonic probe-car approach (stated):** Mathur et al. results cited in source — "parking spot counts are 95% accurate and occupancy maps can achieve over 90% accuracy" over 500 miles of data
+- ❌ **Disadvantage of laser/LiDAR approaches (stated):** Thronton et al. and Ibisch et al. approaches cited in source highlight the need to filter road curbs, moving traffic, and work without GPS — practical complications stated as challenges in the related works
+- ❌ **Disadvantage of LiDAR in GPS-denied environments (stated):** Ibisch et al. work cited as requiring RANSAC and Kalman Filters specifically "in the lack of GPS information" — implying GPS absence is a limiting condition

 ---